Home Construction & Repair: Maine Attorney General Home Construction Warning

 The Maine Uniform Building and Energy Code (MUBEC) is in effect throughout the State.
 For municipalities with more than 4,000 residents, MUBEC is enforced by the municipality.
 We recommend that you contact your local code officials – usually the Code Enforcement Officer for the city or town where you live – before you begin construction.

 Written Contracts Are Required

 For all home construction and home improvement projects over $3,000, Maine law requires a written contract with a specific provision that prohibits payment up front of more than one third of the contract price.
 When a contractor asks you for any money up front, make sure that the money is being used to purchase materials for your project.
 Ask for receipts and for a lien waiver from subcontractors.
-A model home construction contract that meets State law can be found in Chapter 18 of the Maine Attorney General's Consumer Law Guide.
+A model home construction contract and a model change order that meet State law can be found in Chapter 17 of the Maine Attorney General's Consumer Law Guide.

 Be Careful with Construction Loans